The Perfect Product Detail Page to Maximize Purchases

 Again, we don’t want to overwhelm or confuse the customer.
 However, a critical piece to scaling an ecommerce store is increasing the average order value and customer lifetime value.
 A great way to do that is by merchandising complimentary products where it makes sense on the page in a non-intrusive way.
 To keep it easy for the customer, we like to make this one of the last elements on the page.

-Ready to build a PDP that makes users convert?
+Ready to build a PDP that converts visitors into customers?

 The product detail page is one of the most critical pages in the path of your ecommerce site and constructing it with intention is absolutely necessary.
 We hope this guide to the strategy and structure of the page helps you think about your PDP in a way that will dramatically increase your conversion rate.
 If you’d like to know more, reach out to us at Metacake for more info!